dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 ~~~

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:

-- MUST set its Order resource status to "valid";
+- MUST move its Order resource status to "valid";
-- MUST NOT add a "certificate" field and instead add a new "linked-order" key with the URL of the corresponding STAR Order.
+- MUST NOT add a "certificate" field;
+- MUST add a new "linked-order" key with the URL of the corresponding STAR Order.

 The latter includes the renewal timers needed by the NDC to inform its certificate reload logics.